 The Queensland state government granted the Mining Lease for the project in January 2018, and the federal government approved the development of the Project in accordance with the Environmental Protection and Biodiversity Conservation Act 1999 in August 2017.
 The federal government has appropriately conditioned the development and those conditions are in line with the Company’s expectations.

 The company has recently entered into a binding access agreement with the stakeholder in relation to the 15km haul road connecting the proposed Urquhart bauxite project to existing port infrastructure at Hey Point, which is the final government approval required before construction on the project can begin.
 Once the haul road approval is received the period to bring Urqhuart into production will be just 4 – 6 weeks dependant on the wet season.

-The Project’s JORC (2012) Resource estimate was updated in November 2016, following a drilling program that was completed in August 2016.
+The Project’s JORC (2012) Resource estimate was updated in November 2016, following a drilling program completed in August 2016.
 The total Mineral Resource increased by 26% to 9.5Mt, with 6.9Mt being in the Measured and Indicated categories.
-An additional 8.5Mt of lower grade transitional material, over and above the 9.5Mt, has been identified for potential beneficiation through simple dry screening.
+An additional 8.5Mt of lower grade transitional material, over and above the 9.5Mt, has been identified for potential beneficiation through dry screening.
 Further investigation of the potential of this transitional material will be completed when mining is underway.

 The PFS was independently prepared by Brisbane-based international consultancy, IMC Mining Pty Ltd (IMC), which also completed the update of the JORC (2012) Resource estimate.
-London-based independent metals analyst, CRU International, estimated the Free On Board USD price of bauxite received utilising the Life of Mine schedule produced by IMC.
+London-based independent metals analyst, CRU International, estimated the Free On Board (FOB) USD price of bauxite received utilising the Life of Mine (LOM) schedule produced by IMC.